Psoriasis

 Ayurvedic View

-Kushta- all the three doshas namely, vata, pitta, kapha get aggravated, along with agni mandhya (low digestive fire) due to following causes like adhyashana (eating food before digestion of previous food), virudha ahara (incompatible food intake), suppression of natural urges, not undergoing purificatory therapy, excess curd intake, aquatic and heavy food intake etc. These aggravated dosha vitiates, twak (skin), rakta (blood ), mamsa (muscle tissue), ambu (lymph) and leads to pidakas (skin manifestation like boils, rashes, etc), this is psoriasis.
-Ayurveda way of approach is to correct agni (metabolism), bring doshas back to prakruta awastha (balance state), reduce the symptoms and heal without scar mark by ayurvedic panchakarma treatment.
+Kushta- all the three doshas, namely, vata, pitta, kapha, get aggravated, along with agni mandhya (low digestive fire) due to the following causes like adhyashana (eating food before digestion of previous food), virudha ahara (incompatible food intake), suppression of natural urges, not undergoing purificatory therapy, excess curd intake, aquatic and heavy food intake, etc. These aggravated dosha vitiate, twak (skin), rakta (blood ), mamsa (muscle tissue), ambu (lymph) and lead to pidakas (skin manifestations like boils, rashes, etc), this is psoriasis.
+Ayurveda's way of approach is to correct agni (metabolism), bring doshas back to prakruta awastha (balance state), reduce the symptoms and heal without manifestation scar marks by ayurvedic panchakarma treatment.
 Prevent the complication, further aggravation and reoccurrence of this disease by guiding patients in following pathya (healthy) ahara (food) and internal medication.

 Psoriasis